 - All accommodations and meals (excluding personal travel)

 - Supplementary lectures and special events

-Note: Tuition and fees are made based on current circumstances in the host country but are subject to change.
+Note: Tuition and fees are based on current circumstances and are subject to change.

 Personal Expenses (Estimated)